Code-Institute-Submissions/Quartet-Militaire/README.md

 **Be easily directed to any social media channels that can add additional viewing material to entice a user to connect with the quartet and ultimately buy their services as a result.**

-1. The social media links are visually clear for users within the footer
+The social media links are visually clear for users within the footer of all three pages.
+I tested each page seperately using the below steps:
-2. Try to click on Facebook icon and taken to Facebook homepage
+1. Try to click on Facebook icon and taken to Facebook homepage
-3. Try to click on YouTube icon and taken to YouTube homepage
+2. Try to click on YouTube icon and taken to YouTube homepage
-4. Try to click on Instagram icon and taken to Instagram homepage
+3. Try to click on Instagram icon and taken to Instagram homepage

-* be able to instinctively navigate the website to find the information required efficiently.

 ### Deployment